 Note 2: The slightest air gap can allow for moisture to creep in,

 and can cause lifting.
-Moisture can also cause "the
+Moisture can cause "the

 greenies" pseudomonas - see "Mold".

-Note 2a: This slight air gap can also cause the acrylic nails to be more
+Note 3: This slight air gap can also cause the acrylic nails to be more

-Lifting, because the acrylic will not adhere to the whole
+lifting, because the acrylic will not be adhering to all of the

 Solution: Primer must be wet and acrylic must be wet, for both to mix

-together properly, to cause up to 100% adhesion of acrylic to the fingernail; including into the
+up to 100% adhesion to the nail-plate; including,

-2. Caution: When too much primer is placed on nail, the
+2. Caution: When the primer is too wet, the

 the acrylic nails.

-3. Consistency is a major factor in the
+3. Consistency is such a major factor in the

 made a video dedicated to “Consistency” – “Faster Nails with Product